 If you’re able, also consider supporting us over on Patreon and receive exclusive benefits.

 All tickets listed here are with our affiliate Klook, which is a service we have used and recommend for various attractions in Asia.
-Use promo code KLKTDREX to save on your first order.
+Use promo code KLKTDREX to save an additional $5USD off your first order.

 Chances are you’ll want to experience other brilliant attractions and destinations in Japan.
 Klook offers tickets for places such as Universal Studios Japan (plus Express Pass), Ghibli Museum, Sanrio Puroland, and the Robot Restaurant.